 The fish was incredibly moist and tender cooked in the Seafood Steamer bags, and the garlic and parsley butter was the perfect compliment to the vegetables.
 I loved the idea of using the juices from the fish to create the warm vinaigrette and it added such fabulous flavour to the greens.

 I also used toasted almonds instead of the walnuts because they were what I happened to have on hand, and the taste and crunch they added was delicious.
 Arugula was the perfect salad green for the salad with its peppery flavour, and the sweetness of the maple syrup was the ideal finishing touch to the Warm Salmon and Roasted Vegetables salad.

-Warm Salmon and Roasted Vegetables Salad
+Warm Salmon and Roasted Vegetable Salad

-- 8 shallots or pickling onions, peeled and quartered
+- 8 shallots, or pickling onions, peeled and quartered

-- 4 carrots peeled and cut into one-inch sticks
+- 4 carrots, peeled and cut into one-inch sticks

-- 1 bunch radishes tops trimmed, halved
+- 1 bunch radishes, tops trimmed, halved

 - 2 tbsp. olive oil